-In urban Austria, big cities like Vienna it will be easier to live without German.
+In urban Austria, large cities like Vienna, it will be easier to live without German.
 However, you need to understand that you are missing a huge part of the experience.

 If you only speak English outside tourist zones, you will always be viewed as some kind of colonial power forcing everyone to speak badly learned school English and turning even trivial social events, like a short chat at the bakery, into an embarrassing situation for everyone involved.

 Each time you are in a group of people, where the majority is Austrian, expect to hear them speaking German.
 They won’t communicate all the time in English because of you!
-Unless you move here with some solid level of the German language, you are going to face some serious, serious loneliness.
+Unless you move here with a solid level of the German language, you are going to face some serious, serious loneliness.

-“Locals can be a little rejecting to foreigners especially if you do not speak German.”Expats
+“Locals can be a little rejecting to foreigners especially if you don’t speak German.”Expats

 Reason 17.
 Dead Sundays